 I experienced a rapid ascent during the first 18 months I was in the workforce.
 I built a business, had a monthly subscription business model, and it was probably a time in my life where I felt the highest level of confidence and self-worth.
 I didn’t even know that I knew how to build a business, but there I was setting up my own pricing tiers for yearly marketing packages, drafting proposals targeted at closing prospects, and being the CEO of a boutique agency.

 In recent years, however, I began to sense the status I once had in my domain had begun to wither.
-I longer had the skills everyone else wanted because everyone else had caught up.
+I no longer had the skills everyone else wanted because everyone else had caught up.
 Looking back, I can see one of the problems that prevented me from unlocking career potential was that I stopped learning.
 I wasn’t throwing myself into the ambiguous process of trying to learn the technical aspects of a new tool.
-Learning the skill is only one part.
-The second part is applying the skill to real world projects.
-Those were the steps to my success.
-I now had neither.

-Eventually, I became fluent enough in the technical aspects that I was able to design my own workflow unique to each project, considering any constraints, people involved, expected outcomes, etc. Reaching this phase is when monetization became possible.
+Eventually, I was able to design my own workflow unique to each project, considering any constraints, people involved, expected outcomes, etc. Reaching this phase is when monetization became possible.

 Monetizing my skills